Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Interactions and Their Duals

-where $\Delta$ is known as the differential mutual information \cite{Galas2014}.
-It describes the change in mutual information when leaving out $X$, and has been used to describe information structures in genetics \citep{Galas2019}.
-On the Boolean algebra of three variables $\{X, Y, Z\}$, the dual mutual information of $X$ can be written out as:
+where $\Delta$ is known as the differential mutual information and describes the change in mutual information when leaving out $X$ \cite{Galas2014}, \ie when marginalising over the variable $X$.
+Note that a similar construction was already anticipated in~\cite{Galas2019b} and that the differential mutual information has previously been used to describe information structures in genetics~\citep{Galas2019a}.
+On~the Boolean algebra of three variables $\{X, Y, Z\}$, the~dual mutual information of $X$ can be written out as follows:

-Since $\Delta$ is the dual of mutual information, it should arguably be called the mutual co-information, but the term co-information is unfortunately already used to refer to normal higher-order mutual information. \\
+Because $\Delta$ is the dual of mutual information, it should arguably be called the mutual co-information; however,~the term co-information is unfortunately already in use to refer to normal higher-order mutual~information.